olizilla/meteor-the-medium-is-the-message/NOTES.md

-METEOR!
-So what is it?

-The short answer is:

-Meteor does awesome fast.
+LXJS!

+SHIPIT!

+WHAT THE HECK IS METEOR?
+AND HOW IS IT GONNA HELP ME SHIP IT?

-It's a javascript framework that makes it possibe to build
+It's a full stack javascript framework that does awesome...
+Fast.

-...real-time reactive web-apps in a day
+It let's you build real-time reactive web-apps in a day.

 How can I spout such hyperbole?

-I've done it.

-I heard about Meteor in Jan, started playing with it, and got so excited that I organised
+Well, I started playing with Meteor in Jan, and got so excited that I organised

-Meteor London...
+The Meteor London meetup.

-Meteor is still pretty new, and there aren't many people I'd believe if they called them self a Meteor expert,
+It's difficult to find anyone who can claim to be a Meteor expert,

-instead of getting guest speakers it's more of a self help group and demo-scene,
+so instead of getting guest speakers it's more of a self help group and demo-scene,

 everyone is encouraged to build something and show it off.

 Usually followed by a beverage.

 The first event was in Febuary